 Oldest Wooden School House

-Noticeable right away is a large chain that wraps itself around the house.
-This chain was positioned in 1937 in order to hold the house in place in case high winds and hurricane weather threatened it.
-So far, it has held up well.
-It’s billed the Oldest Wooden Schoolhouse in the United States.
+The house has a large chain wrapped around the exterior.
+The chain was added in 1937 in order to hold the house in place in case of hurricane-force winds and weather.